Daniel-KM/Omeka-S-module-Ead/README.md

 EAD (module for Omeka S)
 ========================

-[EAD] is a module for [Omeka S] that allows to import EAD inside Omeka and to display them.
+[EAD] is a module for [Omeka S] that allows to import, update and delete EAD metadata inside Omeka and to display them.

 Installation